denniswong0106/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+This project was created with guidance by Lighthouse Labs.

-## Getting Started
+## Final Product

-1. Fork this repository, then clone your fork of this repository.
-2. Install dependencies using the `npm install` command.
-3. Start the web server using the `npm run local` command.
-The app will be served at <http://localhost:8080/>.
-4. Go to <http://localhost:8080/> in your browser.
+This is the page when loaded in:

+As you can see, we can immediately start browsing the tweets on the page.

+Let's try writing a Tweet:

+Oh no!
+Let's try putting in something valid this time:

+Now we can see our own tweet in the feed.
+Lets scroll down and take a look.
+Note that when we are scrolled down looking at tweets, the helpful back to top button appears.
+We can click it to send up back to the top:

 ## Dependencies

 - Express
 - Node 5.10.x or above

+## Getting Started

+- Install all dependencies (using the `npm install` command).
+- Run the development web server using the `npm start` command.